ETC5523-2025/assignment-4-packages-and-shiny-apps-a1dansc0tt/README.md

 - Data set `cleaned_data` that contains a cleaned data set of shot data for all games from the 2001-2002 NBA season and half of the 2021-2022 NBA season.
 - Function `run_my_app()` that launches a shiny app which can be used for an interactive investigation of how shot selection in the NBA has changed between the 2001-2002 and 2021-2022 NBA seasons.
 - Function `analyse_shots()` that creates a plot and summary table (which can be called using the suffix `$plot` or `$summary`) that displays side-by-side bar charts for shot selection for the entire league.
-Teams can be filtered using the team_filter field as well as options for the metric (either number of shots or number of points).
+Teams can be filtered using the team_filter field as well as options for the metric (either number of shots or number of points) as seen in the example above.